binhnxit/herode-role/readme.md

 # Herode Roles and Permissions (Laravel)

 ## Install
+Have two options to install, you can choose one of them

-If you want to use other project, You can:
+### 1. If you want to use and modify this package, You can:

 - Copy this folder `heroderole` to `modules/heroderole` into your root project